 For this recipe I have picture below the ingredients I used.

-- 1/4 cup whole wheat breadcrumbs - or panko breadcrumbs
+- whole wheat bread crumbs - or panko breadcrumbs

-- 1/4 cup shredded cheese - I used reduced fat Colby-Jack, but you can use any kind you prefer
+- shredded cheese - I used reduced fat Colby-Jack, but you can use any kind you prefer

 - 2 large eggs- whisked